rust-lang-ru/book/rustbook-ru/nostarch/chapter01.md

 ### Creating a Project Directory

-You’ll start by making a directory to store your Rust code.
+You’ll start by making a directory to склад your Rust code.
 It doesn’t matter to Rust where your code lives, but for the exercises and projects in this book, we suggest making a *projects* directory in your home directory and keeping all your projects there.